leofeyer/phpstorm-inspection-profiles/README.md

 **Do not warn if `strtr()` could be replaced with `str_replace()`**

 After the PHP `strtr()` implementation [has been reworked][3] in 2013, it is more effective than `str_replace()` when replacing single characters.
-Therefore do not suggest to replace it.
+Therefore, do not suggest replacing it.

 **Binary-unsafe `fopen()` usage**